With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Discovery Mood And Anxiety Program Chino Hills is a mental health treatment center in Chino Hills, CA, located at 2062 Hunter Road, 91709 zip code area.
 Discovery Mood And Anxiety Program Chino Hills provides residential treatment.
-Discovery Mood And Anxiety Program Chino Hills offers psychotropic medication, group therapy and activity therapy to children / adolescents.
-Discovery Mood And Anxiety Program Chino Hills also supports children/adolescents with serious emotional disturbance, LGBT and people with PTSD.
-Additional services at Discovery Mood And Anxiety Program Chino Hills consist of family psychoeducation, diet and exercise counseling and integrated primary care services.
+Discovery Mood And Anxiety Program Chino Hills offers cognitive behavioral therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents.
+Discovery Mood And Anxiety Program Chino Hills also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Additional services at Discovery Mood And Anxiety Program Chino Hills consist of family psychoeducation, integrated primary care services and diet and exercise counseling.

 Learn MoreOlive Vista Behavioral Health Center is a mental health clinic in Pomona, California, located at 2335 South Towne Avenue, 91766.
 Olive Vista Behavioral Health Center offers residential treatment.
-Olive Vista Behavioral Health Center provides group therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Olive Vista Behavioral Health Center also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by Olive Vista Behavioral Health Center include diet and exercise counseling, illness management and recovery and mentoring/peer support/consumer-run services.
+Olive Vista Behavioral Health Center provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Olive Vista Behavioral Health Center also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Some other services provided by Olive Vista Behavioral Health Center include mentoring/peer support/consumer-run services, diet and exercise counseling and chronic disease/illness management.

 Learn MoreCanyon Ridge Hospital is a mental health facility in Chino, CA, located at 5353 G Street, in the 91710 zip code.
 Canyon Ridge Hospital provides partial hospitalization/day treatment and hospital inpatient treatment.
-Canyon Ridge Hospital provides group therapy, individual psychotherapy and behavior modification to children / adolescents, young adults and seniors 65 or older.
-Canyon Ridge Hospital also supports seniors or older adults and people requiring dual diagnosis treatment.
-Some other services available at Canyon Ridge Hospital include diet and exercise counseling, case management and psychosocial rehabilitation services.
+Canyon Ridge Hospital provides group therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
+Canyon Ridge Hospital also supports people requiring dual diagnosis treatment and seniors or older adults.
+Some other services available at Canyon Ridge Hospital include case management, psychosocial rehabilitation services and diet and exercise counseling.

 Learn MoreEttie Lee Youth And Family Services is one of mental health facilities in Pomona, California, located at 160 East Holt Avenue, Suite B, 91767 zip code.
 Ettie Lee Youth And Family Services provides outpatient treatment and telemedicine/telehealth.
-Ettie Lee Youth And Family Services provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
-Ettie Lee Youth And Family Services also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Ettie Lee Youth And Family Services include psychosocial rehabilitation services, case management and family psychoeducation.
+Ettie Lee Youth And Family Services provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to children / adolescents and young adults.
+Ettie Lee Youth And Family Services also supports transitional age young adults, people with trauma and LGBT.
+Additional services provided at Ettie Lee Youth And Family Services include case management, housing services and therapeutic foster care.

 Learn MoreTri City Mental Health Center is a mental health clinic in Pomona, CA, located at 1900 Royalty Drive, Suite 180, 91767 zip code area.
 Tri City Mental Health Center provides outpatient treatment.
-Tri City Mental Health Center offers psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to young adults and children / adolescents.
-Tri City Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Additional services offered at Tri City Mental Health Center include intensive case management, suicide prevention services and psychosocial rehabilitation services.
+Tri City Mental Health Center offers behavior modification, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
+Tri City Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services offered at Tri City Mental Health Center include case management, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreTri City Mental Health Center is a mental health treatment clinic in Pomona, California, located at 2008 North Garey Avenue, in the 91767 zip code.
 Tri City Mental Health Center provides outpatient treatment.
-Tri City Mental Health Center provides trauma therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Tri City Mental Health Center also supports people with trauma, people with serious mental illness and LGBT.
-Additional services provided by Tri City Mental Health Center consist of mentoring/peer support/consumer-run services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Tri City Mental Health Center provides group therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Tri City Mental Health Center also supports people with trauma, LGBT and transitional age young adults.
+Additional services provided by Tri City Mental Health Center consist of suicide prevention services, intensive case management and housing services.

 Learn MorePacific Clinics Bonita Family Services is a mental health facility in Pomona, CA, located at 790 East Bonita Avenue, 91767 zip code area.
 Pacific Clinics Bonita Family Services provides outpatient treatment.
-Pacific Clinics Bonita Family Services provides group therapy, psychotropic medication and trauma therapy to children / adolescents and young adults.
-Pacific Clinics Bonita Family Services also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered by Pacific Clinics Bonita Family Services consist of vocational rehabilitation services, family psychoeducation and case management.
+Pacific Clinics Bonita Family Services provides group therapy, couples/family therapy and trauma therapy to children / adolescents and young adults.
+Pacific Clinics Bonita Family Services also supports transitional age young adults, LGBT and people with serious mental illness.
+Additional services offered by Pacific Clinics Bonita Family Services consist of supported employment, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreDavid And Margaret Youth And Family Services is a mental health treatment center in La Verne, California, located at 1350 3rd Street, part of the 91750 zip code.
-David And Margaret Youth And Family Services provides residential treatment and outpatient treatment.
-David And Margaret Youth And Family Services also offers integrated dual diagnosis disorder treatment, group therapy and trauma therapy to young adults, children / adolescents and adults.
-David And Margaret Youth And Family Services supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
-David And Margaret Youth And Family Services also provides psychosocial rehabilitation services, education services and suicide prevention services.
+David And Margaret Youth And Family Services provides outpatient treatment and residential treatment.
+David And Margaret Youth And Family Services also offers individual psychotherapy, behavior modification and psychotropic medication to young adults, children / adolescents and adults.
+David And Margaret Youth And Family Services supports people with trauma, people with serious mental illness and people with PTSD.
+David And Margaret Youth And Family Services also provides suicide prevention services, supported employment and court-ordered outpatient treatment.

 Learn MoreMckinley Childrens Center is a mental health clinic in San Dimas, CA, located at 762 Cypress Street, in the 91773 zip code.
-Mckinley Childrens Center provides telemedicine/telehealth, outpatient treatment and residential treatment.
-Mckinley Childrens Center offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to children / adolescents.
-Mckinley Childrens Center also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-More services at Mckinley Childrens Center include intensive case management, psychosocial rehabilitation services and case management.
+Mckinley Childrens Center provides residential treatment, telemedicine/telehealth and outpatient treatment.
+Mckinley Childrens Center offers cognitive behavioral therapy, activity therapy and trauma therapy to children / adolescents.
+Mckinley Childrens Center also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+More services at Mckinley Childrens Center include psychosocial rehabilitation services, case management and intensive case management.

 Learn MoreHaynes Family Of Programs is a mental health treatment center in La Verne, CA, located at 233 Baseline Road, P. o.
 Box 400, 91750 zip code area.
 Haynes Family Of Programs provides outpatient treatment and residential treatment.
-Haynes Family Of Programs offers psychotropic medication, individual psychotherapy and trauma therapy to children / adolescents and young adults.
-Haynes Family Of Programs also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
-Additional services at Haynes Family Of Programs consist of vocational rehabilitation services, family psychoeducation and intensive case management.
+Haynes Family Of Programs offers group therapy, couples/family therapy and psychotropic medication to children / adolescents and young adults.
+Haynes Family Of Programs also supports children/adolescents with serious emotional disturbance, people with trauma and transitional age young adults.
+Additional services at Haynes Family Of Programs consist of case management, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreAurora Charter Oak Hospital is a mental health facility in Covina, CA, located at 1161 East Covina Boulevard, in the 91724 zip code.
 Aurora Charter Oak Hospital provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Aurora Charter Oak Hospital provides integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
-Aurora Charter Oak Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Aurora Charter Oak Hospital include illness management and recovery, suicide prevention services and court-ordered outpatient treatment.
+Aurora Charter Oak Hospital provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
+Aurora Charter Oak Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Aurora Charter Oak Hospital include illness management and recovery, family psychoeducation and suicide prevention services.

 Learn MorePacific Clinics Family Outreach Program is one of mental health facilities in Covina, California, located at 1126 North Grand Avenue, Suite D, 91724 zip code.
 Pacific Clinics Family Outreach Program provides telemedicine/telehealth and outpatient treatment.
-Pacific Clinics Family Outreach Program provides cognitive behavioral therapy, behavior modification and psychotropic medication to young adults and children / adolescents.
-Pacific Clinics Family Outreach Program also supports people with PTSD, people with trauma and people with serious mental illness.
-Additional services provided at Pacific Clinics Family Outreach Program include suicide prevention services, case management and psychosocial rehabilitation services.
+Pacific Clinics Family Outreach Program provides group therapy, behavior modification and psychotropic medication to children / adolescents and young adults.
+Pacific Clinics Family Outreach Program also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with PTSD.
+Additional services provided at Pacific Clinics Family Outreach Program include case management, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.